EuphoriaPatches/Snowimagined/README.md

 * The resolution or noise size can be configured.
 Options are 16x, 32x, 64x and 128x.
 Default is 16x
 * An option to change the snow noise intensity exists wich makes the noise more or less apparent
 * Snow has Integrated PBR properties, light can reflect on it
 * On the sides of mycelium, path and grass blocks snow is also with a gradient generated
+* The user can change the transparency of the snow in the settings

 </p>
 </details>